umairmalik57090-cpu/Intelligent-Language-Translator/README.md

 # 📖 Overview

 **AI-Powered Intelligent Language Translator** is a modern AI-powered language translation application built with **Python**, **Streamlit**, and **Google Gemini AI**.
-Unlike traditional translators, LinguaAI understands context and allows users to customize the tone and style of translations, producing natural, professional, and accurate results.
+Unlike traditional translators, this application understands context and allows users to customize the tone and style of translations, producing natural, professional, and accurate results.

-Designed with a clean and responsive interface, LinguaAI supports multiple languages, translation history, smart formatting preservation, and several AI-powered enhancements to improve the translation experience.
+Designed with a clean, responsive, and modern interface, the application supports multiple languages, translation history, smart formatting preservation, and several AI-powered enhancements that deliver a premium translation experience.

 ---

 # ✨ Features

-### 🌐 AI Language Translation
+## 🌐 AI Language Translation

 - Translate between multiple languages
 - Powered by Google Gemini AI
 - Context-aware translations
 - Natural and accurate results

+---

-### 🎭 Tone Selection
+## 🎭 Tone Selection

-Choose how your translation should sound:
+Choose the translation tone that best fits your needs.

 - Default
 - Formal